+FINC 620 Strategic Issues in Finance (2) FINC 634 The Management of Financial Risk (2) FINC 635 Real Estate Investing and Finance (2) FINC 638 Financial Modeling (2) FINC 663 Financing Small Businesses (2) FINC 664 Business Analysis Using Financial Statements (2) FINC 667 Global Capital Markets and Institutions (4)

+FINC 668 Valuation and Corporate Combinations(4) FINC 669 Investments and Portfolio Management

+General Management

+A General Management concentration allows for a flexibility in the choice of any 12 units of MBA electives.
+Elective courses may be four units or two units each.
+Studies need not focus on any particular discipline.

+Global Business

+ECNM 670 Global and Macroeconomic Environment (4))

+FINC 667 Global Capital Markets and Institutions(4) LEGL 673 International Business Law and Its Environment MKTG 683 International Marketing Management OTMT 671 Cross-Cultural Management where the first of the first of the first of the second of

+Note: A student may substitute GSBM 693 Global Business Intensive for up to four units of electives.

+Leadership and Managing Organizational Change

+OTMT 670 Advanced Principles of Organizations and Leadership......(4)

+BSCI 617 Creating and Leading Effective Teams(2) BSCI 635 Leadership and Ethics LEGL 684 Business Negotiation and the Resolution of Conflict(4) OTMT 671 Cross-Cultural Management OTMT 672 Organizational Dynamics and Managing Change(4) OTMT 678 Creativity and Innovation for Leadership(4)

+Note: A student may substitute GSBM 693 Global Business Intensive for up to four units of electives.

+Marketing

+MKTG 662 Marketing Communications (2)

-FINC 620 Strategic Issues in Finance (2)
+MKTG 663 Strategic Issues in Marketing (2)

-FINC 634 The Management of Financial Risk(2)

-FINC 635 Real Estate Investing and Finance(2)

-FINC 638 Financial Modeling(2)

-FINC 663 Financing Small Businesses (2)

-FINC 664 Business Analysis Using Financial Statements(2)

-FINC 667 FINC 668 FINC 669 Global Capital Markets and Institutions (4) Valuation and Corporate Combinations (4) Investments and Portfolio Management (4) General Ma nagement any 12 units of Management concentration allows for a flexibility in the choice of MBA electives.
-Elective courses may be four units or two units need not focus on any particular discipline.
-Global Busi ness Required Cor ırse ECNM 670 Global and Macroeconomic Environment(4) Elective Cour rses Eight units are to be selected from the following courses: FINC 667 LEGL 673 MKTG 683 OTMT 671 Global Capital Markets and Institutions Note: A student electives. may substitute GSBM 693 Global Business Intensive for up to four units of Leadership and Managing Organizational Change Required Cor OTMT 670 Advanced Principles of Organizations and Leadership(4) Elective Cour Eight units rses are to be selected from the following courses: BSCI 617 Creating and Leading Effective Teams(2) BSCI 635 Leadership and Ethics(2) LEGL 684 Business Negotiation and the Resolution of Conflict(4) OTMT 671 Cross-Cultural Management (2) OTMT 672 Organizational Dynamics and Managing Change(4) OTMT 678 Creativity and Innovation for Leadership(4) Note: A student n nay substitute GSBM 693 Global Business Intensive for up to four units of electives.
-Marketing Required Cor urses MKTG 662 Marketing Communications (2) MKTG 663 Strategic Issues in Marketing(2) MKTG 664 Marketing Consulting: Education to Business Elective Cour Four units are to be selected from the following courses: MKTG 660 Se ervices Marketing(2) oduct Innovation and Management(2) arketing Entrepreneurial Ventures(2) ternational Marketing Management(4)
+MKTG 664 Marketing Consulting: Education to Business (4)

+Four units are to be selected from the following courses:

+MKTG 660 Services Marketing (2) MKTG 661 Product Innovation and Management (2) MKTG 665 Marketing Entrepreneurial Ventures (2) MKTG 683 International Marketing Management (4)